smart-facility/cognicity-floodsensor/micro/README.md

 The microcontroller is expected to be programmed through the SWD port, which is available on a header.

-No external crystal is used; those pins are reserved on the PCB for a low-speed external LSE (32768Hz) oscillator in anticipation of possibly changing to an STM32L031F4 in future.
+No external crystal is used; those pins are reserved on the PCB for a low-speed external (LSE; 32768Hz) oscillator in anticipation of possibly changing to an STM32L031F4 in future.
 The F030 does not contain LSE hardware.

 ### Power Consumption